 This winter break is all about getting back to nature.
 Dave Watson at Woodland Survival Crafts runs “bushcraft” weekend trips throughout the year, where you get to make fires using natural materials, forage for food and – in the Winter Bushcraft Course – learn how to survive overnight without a sleeping bag.

-6. Go husky sledding, Gloucestershire
+6. Go husky sledding in Gloucestershire

 Think husky sledding is all about gliding across thick Alaskan snow, through dense pine forests to some hidden wooden cabin?
 Think again.
 The guys at adventure company Arctic Quest have set up a dog sledding track at Croft Farm, in Gloucestershire.
 The “sled” is really a kind of stand-up, three-wheeled bike-like mechanism, pulled along by a couple of huskies.